CMDR-Squedie/EDConstrDepot/README.md

 You need to dock to construction depot to start tracking (sorry, this is how player journals work), so consider hauling Steel or other popular bulk quantity commodity already on your first visit.

 The most recent active construction depot is selected by default, regardless of the owner.
-Use the popup menu (right mouse button) to select specific construction depot or change some options.
+Use the popup menu (right mouse button) to select specific construction depot, switch markets or use FC options.
 You can use **Add Construction Info** command to enter your own short text about each construction (eg. there is no construction type in journal, use this command if you need it).

 Markets are only updated if you actually visit them (merely docking is not sufficient).